pinbo/junli-blog/content/apps/2022-03-25-nimboxshade.md

 draft: false
 ---

 This is a duplicate to the app [boxshade page](/apps/boxshade/).
 It is just my testing of [Nim language](https://nim-lang.org/).
-It uses [nimBoxshade](https://github.com/pinbo/nimBoxshade) to create good looking printouts from multiple-aligned **protein** sequences using the amino acid similarity matrix from [this paper](https://doi.org/10.1186/1471-2105-10-394).
+It uses [nimBoxshade](https://github.com/pinbo/nimBoxshade) to create good looking printouts from multiple-aligned protein and DNA sequences.

 <h4>Step 1: load alignment file (fasta format)</h4>
 <div id="options" style="font-size:90%;color:blue;">